PMEC-OSU/FOSTWIN/README.md

 # Getting Started
 ## Purpose

 In a joint effort between [Sandia National Labs (SNL)](https://energy.sandia.gov/foswec-testing-helps-validate-open-source-modeling-code/), [Oregon State University (OSU)](https://wave.oregonstate.edu/), and [Evergreen Innovations (EGI)](https://www.evergreeninnovations.co/speedgoat-simulink-rt-services/), we present this open source repository and a web based platform allowing MATLAB/Simulink developers to interact with a Digital Twin of a Floating Oscillating Surge Wave Energy Device (FOSWEC).
-Information about the FOSWEC device being simulated in the Digital Twins included in this repo and the web interface can be found [here](./DigitalTwins.md).
+Information about the FOSWEC device being simulated in the Digital Twins included in this repo and the web interface can be found [here](#digital-twin-description).

 The web based platform aims to serve a mix of different users with varying experience and dynamics modeling skill levels, from someone who wants to get familiar with realtime Digital Twin simulations to someone who wants to test their custom controller model but doesn't have the toolboxes or realtime [Speedgoat](https://www.speedgoat.com/speedgoat-solutions?utm_term=&utm_campaign=Dynamic+Ad+Groups&utm_source=adwords&utm_medium=ppc&hsa_acc=6520550235&hsa_cam=887795487&hsa_grp=43284490926&hsa_ad=208143357041&hsa_src=g&hsa_tgt=aud-387379185812:dsa-295317350131&hsa_kw=&hsa_mt=b&hsa_net=adwords&hsa_ver=3&gclid=EAIaIQobChMIiNj__c3F8wIVBQutBh1JvQioEAAYAiAAEgJZsfD_BwE) hardware.

 #### New Users

-If you're someone who is wanting to get familiar with the idea of realtime simulations, FOSWEC's, and digital twins, read the section [below](#using-the-web-interface), skip the model upload, and select **Default Control** in the compilation options box in the web UI.
-We'd also recommend you read through [this](./DigitalTwins.md) readme to get a baseline understanding about what's happening in the digital twins.
+If you're someone who is wanting to get familiar with the idea of realtime simulations, FOSWEC's, and digital twins, read the section [below](#web-interface), skip the model upload, and select **Default Control** in the compilation options box in the web UI.
+We'd also recommend you read through [this](#digital-twin-description) section of the readme to get a baseline understanding about what's happening in the digital twins.

 #### Experienced Users

-If you're up to speed with the web interface and are ready to work on developing your own Controller model, we recommend you skip to to [Developing A Controller](#developing-a-controller) & read [this](./DigitalTwins.md) digital twin readme.
+If you're up to speed with the web interface and are ready to work on developing your own Controller model, we recommend you skip to to [Developing A Controller](#developing-a-controller) & read [this](#digital-twin-description) section of the readme.
 # Web Interface

 ### Compilation